Snail664/projectmanager/README.md

 # projectmanager

 Simple personal project management app.
+Visit at www.pern-project-manager.herokuapp.com

 # About
 **Built with the PERN stack**